FetzenRndy/Expressionist/README.md

 ## Introduction

-A web-extension that allows you to express yourself better by implementing a text expression evaluator.
+The **Expressionist** is a web-extension that allows you to express yourself better by implementing a text expression evaluator.

 ### Features